akaashsashiraj/uprise_idealize/README.md

 Contributions are welcome!
 If you’d like to improve Uprise, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any inquiries or suggestions, please contact us at [your email].